Quantifying Excess Power from Radio Frequency Interference in Epoch of Reionization Measurements: Acknowledgements

 \section{Acknowledgements}

-We would like to thank the development teams of \textsc{pyuvdata}, \textsc{numpy}, \textsc{scipy}, \textsc{matplotlib}, \textsc{FHD}, and $\varepsilon$\textsc{ppsilon} which enabled this work.
+We thank the anonymous referee for providing very helpful comments during review.
+We also thank the development teams of \textsc{pyuvdata}, \textsc{numpy}, \textsc{scipy}, \textsc{matplotlib}, \textsc{FHD}, and $\varepsilon$\textsc{ppsilon} which enabled this work.
 This work was directly supported by NSF grants AST-1643011, AST-1613855, OAC-1835421, and AST-1506024.
 NB is supported by the Australian Research Council Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D), through project number CE170100013.
-This scientific work makes use of the Murchison Radio- astronomy Observatory, operated by CSIRO.
+This scientific work makes use of the Murchison Radio-astronomy Observatory, operated by CSIRO.
 We acknowledge the Wajarri Yamatji people as the traditional owners of the Observatory site.
 Support for the operation of the MWA is provided by the Australian Government (NCRIS), under a contract to Curtin University administered by Astronomy Australia Limited.